oyamauchi/98-119/README.md

 # 98-119 iPhone Development, Spring 2009

 This is the website for a course I taught on iPhone development at Carnegie Mellon University.
+Hosted here: https://oyamauchi.github.io/98-119/

 CMU has a program called "StuCo", in which students can design and teach a semester-long course.
 Students who take the course get credit, roughly 1/3 the amount of a normal course.
 The teacher also gets the same amount of credit.
 (At least, that was the case in 2009; it may have changed since then.)